Tracking your media watchlist, made easier

 • My research questions could have been more relevant.

-• Pivoting the project from one person’s feedback was not enough, I should have done more user research before moving forward.
+• Pivoting the project from one person’s feedback was not enough, however since this was a class projects and there weren’t any real world stakes, I decided to move forward.

 • Often times I was relying on what I think was best when I should have been more user-centered and focused on research.